Town of Tilting

 The ongoing lack of real protection and financial support for national historic sites in Canada puts these places at risk.
 One potential source of funding, the National Historic Sites Cost-Sharing Program, is badly under-funded today, with over 60 sites on an informal waiting list.

-Location: Fogo Island, NL
+Location: Fogo Island, Newfoundland and Labrador

 Top 10 Endangered Places List: 2007